MarkIzraylev/vethelp/README.md

 To ensure the security of user accounts, a “one-way” encryption system was used for passwords using the PHP function password_hash(), the first argument of which is the password that needs to be encrypted, and the second argument is the PASSWORD_DEFAULT constant, allowing the use of modern encryption algorithms.
 When a user is authorized, the encrypted password entered at login is compared with the “hash” of the password entered during registration, and if they match with the login entered correctly, the account is logged in.
 To verify passwords, the PHP function password_verify() is used.
 Thus, if the database is hacked, passwords will not be available to fraudsters.

 ## Ideas for further project development
-Expanding the functionality of a personal account, as well as adding an article section might be a great notions on the further development of the project.
+Expanding the functionality of a personal account, as well as adding an article section might be some great notions on the further development of the project.